DapperDante/web-api-ts/README.md

 - **auth**
    Handles authentication by verifying JSON Web Tokens (JWT) in incoming requests.
 It ensures that only authenticated users can access protected routes.

+- **blacklist**
+   Checks if the JWT is in the blacklist, which is useful for logging out users or revoking tokens.
+If a token is found in the blacklist, the request is denied.

 ### Global